danielkellyio/nuxt-netlify-edge-example/README.md

 ## Enable Edge Functions for Nuxt

-To have access to this Netlify Edge Context, you need to run the Nuxt server in an edge function.
-To do that, set the following environment variable in the Netlify dashboard:
+This context is available in both regular functions and edge function contexts.
+If you want run the Nuxt server in an edge function, set the following environment variable in the Netlify dashboard:

 ```bash
 # Netlify UI → Site settings → Environment variables